AstickDutta/E-Commerce-Site/README.md

 - Update the related book document by increasing its review count
 - Return the updated book document with reviews data on successful operation.
 The response body should be in the form of JSON object like [this](#successful-response-structure)

+### DELETE /books/:bookId/review/:reviewId
+- Check if the review exist with the reviewId.
+Check if the book exist with the bookId.
+Send an error response with appropirate status code like [this](#error-response-structure) if the book or book review does not exist
+- Delete the related reivew.
+- Update the books document - decrease review count by one

 ### Authorisation
 - Make sure that only the owner of the books is able to edit or delete the book.
 - In case of unauthorized access return an appropirate error message.

 ## Testing
-- To test these apis create a new collection in Postman named Project 1 bookging
+- To test these apis create a new collection in Postman named Project 3 Books Management
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
-Eg Create author, Create book, Get books etc
+Eg Create user, Create book, Get books etc
 - Each member of each team should have their tests in running state

 Refer below sample